Abhi123sh/java_plagiarism_detector/README.md

 ### Introduction:

-The aim of the project is to develop a plagiarism detector that compares two text as well as code files and checks if they are plagiarized or not.
-If plagiarized, it also detects the percentage of plagiarized data.
+The aim of the project is to develop a Plagiarism Detection Program designed to compare two sets of source code files or text files and determine whether they exhibit plagiarism.
+This program assists in identifying potential instances of content reuse and calculates the plagiarism percentage to provide a clear indication of similarity between the files.

 To achieve the goal, two algorithms have been used: